On this page:

 To date, the mechanisms underlying COVID-19-related myocardial injury are not fully understood.
 Microvascular dysfunction due to coagulation derangements, systemic inflammation from cytokine release and stress on the cardiac system from hypoxemia and hemodynamic instability are all likely (Hanley, August 2020; Rudski, September 2020; Zheng, March 2020).
 SARS-CoV-2 may also infect the myocardium directly (Nishiga, July 2020; Dhakal, July 2020).

-Myocardial injury, as suggested by elevated troponin levels or electrocardiogram abnormalities, has been observed in 7% to 28% of hospitalized patients with COVID-19 (Guo, March 2020; Guan, February 2020; Wu, February 2020) and associated with poor outcomes (Lala, August 2020).
+Myocardial injury, as suggested by elevated troponin levels or electrocardiogram abnormalities, has been observed in 7% to 28% of hospitalized patients with COVID-19 (Guo, March 2020; Guan, February 2020; Wu, February 2020) and has been associated with poor outcomes (Lala, August 2020).
 The frequency of troponin elevation in patients who do not require admission or are asymptomatic is not known.
-While evidence of direct viral injury of cardiac myocytes has not been noted on autopsy studies, recent studies using cardiac MRI suggest myocarditis related to SARS-CoV-2 may occur (Deshmuckh, July 2020; Lindner, July 2020; Wang, July 2020; Knight, July 2020; Rajpal, September 2020).
+While evidence of direct viral injury of cardiac myocytes has not been noted on autopsy studies, recent studies using cardiac MRI suggest myocarditis related to SARS-CoV-2 may occur (Deshmukh, July 2020; Lindner, July 2020; Wang, August 2020; Knight, July 2020; Rajpal, September 2020).

 Here we review select key epidemiologic literature evaluating the cardiac manifestations in patients with COVID-19.
 Multiple studies on this topic have been published; here we focus on the largest studies and the studies with the highest level of evidence and most generalizable results.
 A discussion of cardiovascular risk factors that signal an increased risk of adverse outcomes in patients with COVID-19 is forthcoming.